Pay Schedules are used to set up pay runs. The pay schedule's settings are used each pay run to calculate what to pay employees.

 - Name: This is the name the pay run will be called and will be referenced when creating a pay run (so make sure that the pay run is clearly identifiable and recognised by all staff processing pay runs).

-- Includes employees: Here you can choose from:
+- Included employees: Here you can choose from:

 - Employees with this pay schedule as their default: this is the most common setting and should be chosen where the pay run is regular in nature and employees will always be attached to this pay run.

 - Employees with timesheets in the following locations: This option would be chosen if you want to separate pay run into locations.
 N.B.
-If an employee works in more than one location and this setting is chosen, the employee could potentially be processed in more than one pay run in the same frequency and PAYG/super must, therefore, be manually adjusted to ensure the employee is not disadvantaged and the correct calculations are made.
+If an employee works in more than one location and this setting is chosen, the employee could potentially be processed in more than one pay run in the same frequency.
+Therefore, you'll need to be mindful that the correct amount of PCB is withheld.
 If you select this option, you must then enter a location/s.

 - Pay slip message: you can add a recurring note here that will appear in the 'Pay slip message' area on all pay runs for this pay schedule.
 This note will, in turn, appear on all employee's pay slips for the pay run.